AkiraXD0712/Tensorflow-Android/README.md

         </activity>   -->
 ```

-Use `#` to comment all these lines, and we will build the app with bazel, it will not download the model that we are not going to use.
+Comment all these lines, and we will build the app with bazel, it will not download the model that we are not going to use.
 ```
-"@inception5h//:model_files",
+# "@inception5h//:model_files",
-"@mobile_multibox//:model_files",
+# "@mobile_multibox//:model_files",
-"@stylize//:model_files",
+# "@stylize//:model_files",
 ```

 Now we can build the app.